qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - can't update my email
 - i can't open my emails
 - why can't i receive my emails
-- why is there no option for all emails i can't use this app if you don't have one
 - i can't receive any email from any one
-- i can receive emails but can't send any i need this feature to work
 - not getting mail why
 - i am not getting any mail
 - not getting mail